Creative Activities for Kids: Art and Craft Clubs

 Although there was some adult input (for things like help with safely crossing roads or making sure appropriate clothing was worn), the great thing about this type of activity is that each child can participate at their own level.
 Creative play can be carried out individually or as a group.
 The activities can be easy or difficult depending on the skills and abilities of the kids involved.

-School Lessons Teach Exam Skills Rather than Stretch Creative Ability
+School Lessons Teach Exam Skills, Not Use Creative Ability

 From a young age, most schoolchildren are tested regularly to check their knowledge of literacy, numeracy and comprehension.
 The results are measured against defined national standards.
 Teachers are under pressure to produce students who meet or exceed the required score.
 There is so much information for pupils to learn and so little time in which to teach it.
 The result is that teachers frequently “teach to the test” rather than allow students to acquire knowledge in a more relaxed and creative manner.